 If you are searching for a holiday that combines walking, food and wine look no further than Italy.
-What better way to spend a week than walking through wonderful countryside and returning to your accommodation and home cooked italian dinner?
+What better way to spend a week than walking through wonderful countryside and returning to your accommodation and home cooked italian dinner with traditional food and even roshen coffee like.
+Yes, Italian hosts know how to surprise.
 You can spend days exploring the rolling hills and beautiful landscape, taking in some local culture and visiting historical attractions, while evenings are for learning some of the secrets of Italian cookery and indulging in the delights you produce.

 A love of the outdoors, enthusiasm, a desire to learn and a passion for Italian food are the only prerequisites when embarking on combination cooking and walking holidays.
 There is no need for vast cooking experience or clever chef skills; you just need to bring your willingness to get involved.
 Italian food is often made with very few ingredients and yet it ranks among the tastiest and most popular cuisines in the world.
 It is the simplicity and the use of seasonal and local ingredients that make the dishes stand out with every flavor making its mark.

 Pasta shapes vary from region to region depending on the sauces that will accompany the dish.
 Regional variations of bread, flours, and ways of preparing dishes are also prominent in Italy.
 Food has always been at the forefront of Italian family and community life and even today it is celebrated at every opportunity.